Teleport 4.3 Overview and Demo

 Gus Luxton, from the Teleport Engineering team, discusses and demos Teleport 4.3 showcasing the new UI, API driven approach, and expanded audit capabilities

-Features included in this release:
+Features included in the Teleport 4.3 release:

 - Brand New Web UI The updated user interface is finally bringing the Web UI to feature parity with the command-line (CLI) client.

 - Cluster View allows users to see all clouds and computing environments in one place.

 - Audit Log View allows administrators to see what’s going on with a detailed view of all security events, not just recorded sessions.

 - API Access Our users have been requesting this for a very long time!
 We are starting with a plugin API to allow Teleport administrators to customize how user permissions are elevated and we’re providing Slack and PagerDuty integrations out of the box.

 - Download Telport

 - Join the Community

 - Read the blog Introducing Teleport 4.3 - Modern Replacement for OpenSSH